-Look around the Chesapeake Bay watershed this time of year, and you'll find ghost tours all over the place: Annapolis, Gettysburg and Richmond, to name a few.
+Look around the Chesapeake Bay watershed in the fall, and you'll find ghost tours all over the place: Annapolis, Gettysburg and Richmond, to name a few.

 And why wouldn't there be ghosts here?
 The Chesapeake region was among the first areas in the United States settled by English colonists.
 Since that time, the Bay has experienced land-altering and life-taking hurricanes, mysterious shipwrecks, and bloody battles during the nation's early wars.

-Just in time for Halloween, we've compiled an eclectic list of hauntings, sightings and purely strange spooks from throughout the Bay watershed.
-Many of these places would make a perfect outdoor escape this weekend – if you’re brave enough, that is!
+That’s why we've compiled an eclectic list of hauntings, sightings and purely strange spooks from throughout the Bay watershed.
+Many of these places would make a perfect outdoor escape – if you’re brave enough, that is!

-The most consistently haunted feature of Point Lookout is the lighthouse, which was first constructed in 1830.
-It has been featured on shows such as the Travel Channel’s Weird Travels and TLC's Haunted Lighthouses for paranormal activity ranging from strange odors that come only at night to spirits that have saved the lives of park employees living in the house.
+Located in St. Mary’s County, Maryland, the Point Lookout lighthouse is one of the watershed’s most notoriously haunted sites.
+It has been featured on the Travel Channel’s Weird Travels and TLC's Haunted Lighthouses.
+Paranormal reports include strange odors that come only at night and spirits that have saved the lives of park employees living in the house.